jantursky/orderlord-help-caller-id/docs/phone-calls-section/phone-calls-section.md

 <span class="text-red-200">The application hasn't permission and options to receive contact details of the received call (no name, surname, social information, etc.) and also **isn't** sending any contact details except the phone number information to the POS/DMS applications.</span>

-<span class="text-red-200">It could happen, that the user isn't able to access this section.
-It's because the section is disabled for the courier to be visible.
-In such a case, you need to ask the administrator of the account (_you need to ask for access_).</span>

 ## Table of contents
 - [How to use]({{site.baseurl}}{% link docs/phone-calls-section/how-to-use.md %})